-Power is always dependent on work done, so if a person does work at different rates his power also differs at different times, this is where the concept of average-power comes into the picture.
+Power is always dependent on work done, so if a person does work at different rates his power also differs at different times.
+This is where the concept of average-power comes into the picture.
+In this session, let us learn about power, average power, unit and formula of power.

 What is Power?

 We can define power as the rate of doing work, it is the work done in unit time.
 The SI unit of power is Watt (W) which is joules per second (J/s).
-Sometimes the power of motor vehicles and other machines are given in terms of Horsepower (hp) which is approximately equal to 745.7 watts.
+Sometimes the power of motor vehicles and other machines is given in terms of Horsepower (hp), which is approximately equal to 745.7 watts.

 We can define average power as the total energy consumed divided by the total time taken.
 In simple language, we can say that average power is the average amount of work done or energy converted per unit of time.